Vernon N. Lee, Jr.Mr. Vernon Lee, Jr is a Partner and Co-Founder of The Marathon Fund, an early-stage…

 Carl is also very active in his hometown of Hampton, Virginia.
 He is co-founder of the Hampton Roads Youth Foundation which assists high school student-athletes with free SAT Prep courses, technology tutorial programs and coordinates an annual student-athlete leadership forum.
 Also under his foundation, Carl coordinates an annual free two-day football camp, a recruiting jamboree, tailgate event with Pittsburgh Steelers Head Coach Mike Tomlin.
 His foundation has impacted over 8,000 student-athletes and distributed over $12k of scholarships to high school students through the Vernon Lee, Sr. Scholarship Program.

-A native of Hampton, Virginia, Francis received his Bachelor of Arts degree in Journalism and Communications from Virginia Union University.
+A native of Hampton, Virginia, Francis received his Masters of Business Administration in Business and Economics from Longwood University and his Bachelor of Arts degree in Journalism and Communications from Virginia Union University.

 Originally from Havre de Grace, Maryland, Jaylyn Brown has called Hampton Roads home for the past decade.
 She is an established publicist and communications specialist with a robust background in marketing, events, and community development.
 Her efforts and projects have been featured and highlighted on national platforms, as she has worked alongside Super Bowl Champions and legends in the NFL, MLB, and NBA, helping players, coaches, and executives by curating their community initiatives and nonprofit ventures.
 Brown is most proud of her leading roles in the developments of fundraising events for Pittsburgh Steelers Head Coach Mike Tomlin and Vice President of Jordan Brand, Howard White.
 In 2018 she was named Director of Community Development for retired NFL Safety and Virginia Beach City Councilman, Aaron Rouse.
 Currently, she is the Communications Director for the American Heart Association Hampton Roads.
 In addition to making waves in her industry, Brown is a published author, serves on the board of the Hampton Roads Youth Foundation and enjoys spending time with family, traveling, and making a difference in her community.